dmgatti/SingleCellRNAseq/_episodes/02-Experimental-Considerations.md

 ## Avoid Confounding Batch with Experimental Variables

+> DMG: Revise to be more about single cell and the 8-well cassette.

 When designing an experiment, it is tempting to lay samples out in some order that is easy to remember.
 If you are performing a dose-response experiment, you might order your samples from the lowest dose to the highest dose.
 If you